Mar Vista Animal Medical Center

 WHAT THE PANCREAS NORMALLY DOES:

-The pancreas is a small light pink glandular organ nestled under the stomach and alongside the duodenum (upper small intestine).
-The "endocrine" pancreas is the part of the pancreas that secretes hormones involved in blood sugar regulation, such as insulin and glucagon.
+The pancreas is a small light pink glandular organ nestled under the stomach and alongside the upper small intestine.
+There are two types of pancreatic tissues to know about.
+The first tissue is the "endocrine" pancreas which is the part of the pancreas that secretes hormones involved in blood sugar regulation, such as insulin, (which you have probably heard about if you know anyone with diabetes mellitus.)
 The "exocrine" pancreas produces enzymes we use to digest our food.
 These two parts of the pancreas are not in separate areas but instead these two different types of pancreatic tissues are all mixed together throughout the entire pancreas.

-Digestive enzymes include amylase to digest starches, lipases to digest fats, and trypsin and proteases to digest protein.
-They are stored in inactive forms inside special granules in the exocrine pancreatic tissue (the “acinar cells”) awaiting the chemical signal for their secretion.
-When food has been sufficiently ground up by the stomach, it is released downstream into the duodenum.
-When this food is perceived in the duodenum, the awaited chemical signal stimulates the pancreas to send its enzymes down the pancreatic duct and into the duodenum so as to continue the digestive process.
 Once nutrients are broken down into smaller molecules (i.e. they are digested), they can be absorbed down the entire length of the GI tract.
 Without an adequate amount of enzymes, we cannot break down/digest our food.
 If we cannot digest the food, we cannot absorb the food.
 We get skinny, have especially nasty rather greasy diarrhea, or both.
 Often, a pet will develop a dry, dandruffy coat from inability to absorb dietary fats and can be anemic from a vitamin B12 deficiency.
 Difficulty clotting blood (vitamin K-related coagulopathy) can result as well.
+In other words, without digestive enzymes from the exocrine pancreas, we are said to have "exocrine pancreatic insufficiency" (or "EPI") and we are in big trouble.

 EXOCRINE PANCREATIC INSUFFICIENCY (ALSO CALLED “MALDIGESTION”)